dtinth/bunline/README.md

 # bunline

 bunline is a reimplementation of LINE Notify API (which has been [deprecated](https://notify-bot.line.me/closing-announce) and set to sunset on March 31, 2025) on top of LINE’s Messaging API using the Bun JavaScript runtime.
-This project aims to provide a seamless transition for users from LINE Notify to the LINE Messaging API.
+This project aims to be a drop-in replacement for the LINE Notify API and provide a seamless transition for users from LINE Notify to the LINE Messaging API.

 ## Features